Renault Clio review

 Renault has fitted ESP, ABS and Emergency Brake Assist as standard to all of its Clios, as well as a full complement of airbags.
 Rear parking sensors and a reversing camera are also available as options.

-The Clio's impressive economy figures make it one of the most frugal and environmentally-friendly superminis currently on sale.
-Renault is trying to add further value to the range by offering its 4+ scheme - covering servicing costs and warranty for four years and 100,000 miles.
+Renault is trying to add further value to the Clio range by offering its 4+ scheme, which covers covering servicing costs and warranty for four years and 100,000 miles.